 Introduction to Bachelor Thesis - CHM

 The students will learn what basic parts of scientific texts are and what their content is.
 They will get to know literature sources and learn how to make background research.
-They will repeat and improve knowledge regarding data collection, data processing and data presentation.
-The acquired knowledge will be tested within opponency of bachelor's thesis (BT) written in previous years.
-The theme of BT will be similar as the actual on of the student.
-The work will be advised from the point of completeness and content of particular parts, intelligibility and typographic rules, relationship between the title and the scope to the selection of testing methods, measurement conditions, the form of processing and evaluation of data including formulation of conclusion.
+They will repeat and improve knowledge regarding data processing and data presentation.
+The acquired knowledge will be tested within review of bachelor's thesis (BT) written in previous years.
+The theme of BT will be similar as the actual one of the students.
+The work will be advised from the point of completeness and content of particular parts, intelligibility and typographic rules, relationship between the title and the scopes to the selection of testing methods, measurement conditions, the form of processing and evaluation of data including formulation of conclusion.

 Learning outcomes of the course unit

 After completing the course students will know how to structure scientific text – what are basic parts and what is their content; they will know how to work with databases and how to cite references.
 Furthermore, they will know how to present data in a form of Tables and Figures, what should be their size and where they are places in the text.

 Basic knowledge from Chemical informatics.

 Recommended optional programme components

 Recommended or required reading